GetAdriAI/idxr/DOC.md

 ```

 Row digests keep the old partitions untouched while the new ones stack on top.
+Each partition also writes `<model>.digests` sidecars so later runs can reload dedupe hashes without re-scanning the CSVs.

 ### 3. Add New Models